pushpraj60tomar-rgb/Facebook-QSG-New/README.md

 ---

 ### To Create a Photo or Video Post on Mobile

+**Description:**
+Choose this method to share photos or videos directly from your phone’s gallery or camera to your Facebook feed.
+To create,

 1. On your mobile device, open the **Facebook application**.
 2. On your **News Feed** or **Profile Page**, tap **What’s on your mind?**